islamhaqq/UnrealEngineDeepDive/README.md

 ## Components

 Composition is a common object-oriented programming design pattern that defines reusable behavior and expresses has-a relationships instead of is-a relationships.
+[Design Patterns: Elements of reusable Object-Oriented Software (1994) by Gang of Four](https://en.wikipedia.org/wiki/Design_Patterns) elaborates on this design pattern, I highly recommend reading this book as Unreal Engine uses other patterns from this book.
 You will find that containing gameplay functionality within components rather than the larger gameplay classes prevents tarballing into a mess of tightly coupled code that takes longer to compile and harder to maintain.

 The base class for components is the `UActorComponent`.